vicramon/ember-tutorial/app/views/chapters/hello-world.md

 bundle
 ```

-This command will generate a skeleton for our Ember app.
-It generates quite a few files.
-I'll go over them soon.
+This command will generate a skeleton for our Ember app:

 ```shell
 rails g ember:bootstrap -g --javascript-engine coffee -n App
 ```

 Add the following lines to your environment files.
-These just tell Ember Rails which version of ember.js to use in each environment.
+These tell Ember Rails which version of ember.js to use in each environment.

 ```ruby
 # config/environments/test.rb